Schema for GTEx Gene V8 - Gene Expression in 54 tissues from GTEx RNA-seq of 17382 samples, 948 donors (V8, Aug 2019)

 Database: hg38 Primary Table: gtexGeneV8 Row Count: 56,200 Data last updated: 2020-04-28|

-Format description: BED6+ with additional fields for category count and values
+Format description: BED6+ with additional fields for gene and transcript IDs, and expression experiment scores

 |field||example||SQL type ||info ||description |

 |chrom ||chr1||varchar(255) ||values ||Reference sequence chromosome or scaffold|

 |chromStart ||11868||int(10) unsigned ||range ||Start position in chromosome|

 |chromEnd ||14403||int(10) unsigned ||range ||End position in chromosome|

 |score ||11||int(10) unsigned ||range ||Score from 0-1000; derived from total median expression level across all tissues (log-transformed and scaled)|

 |strand ||+||char(1) ||values ||+ or - for strand|